NRS § 202.285 is the Nevada gun law that prohibits willfully and maliciously firing a gun into a building or vehicle.

 Chances are good Alan will not be prosecuted.
 The state would probably agree that he acted in lawful self-defense.

-Most gun crimes are potentially deportable under federal law.5 So if you are a non-citizen charged with discharging a gun into a structure or vehicle, be sure to hire an attorney to try to get the charge dropped or changed to a non-deportable offense.
+Most gun crimes are potentially deportable under federal law.4 So if you are a non-citizen charged with discharging a gun into a structure or vehicle, be sure to hire an attorney to try to get the charge dropped or changed to a non-deportable offense.

-The only avenue for restoring your gun rights following a felony conviction is through a Nevada pardon.
+Getting convicted of discharging a firearm as a category B felony strips you of your gun rights for life.5 The only avenue for restoring your gun rights following a felony conviction is through a Nevada pardon.

-Shooting from a car or building
+Shooting from a Car or Building

-Shooting a gun from a car or building (NRS 202.287) can be a category B felony or a misdemeanor depending on whether you are in a populated area as designated by local law.
+Shooting a gun from a car or building (NRS 202.287) can be a category B felony or a misdemeanor, depending on whether you are in a populated area as designated by local law.
 The penalties are identical to those for shooting a gun at a car or building.

-Discharging a firearm in public
+Discharging a Firearm in Public

 Under NRS 202.280, it is a misdemeanor to discharge a gun on a public street, public building, or other public place while you are: